top of page

 Image by Ian Keefe

-We have silent prayer in the church from 9am to 9:30am on Tuesday, Wednesday, Thursday and Friday each week.
+We have Christian Meditation in the church from 9am to 9:30am on Tuesday and Thursday and from 6pm to 7pm on Wednesday.

 You are welcome to join us and to use your own tradition of silent prayer.
 For those who are new to silent prayer we are happy to teach the methods practised by the World Community for Christian Meditation and Contemplative Outreach.